FrancescaV/GettingAndCleaningData/README.md

 ###    2. Extracts only the measurements on the mean and standard deviation for each measurement.

--Loading the "features.txt" file into a data frame.
+- Loading the "features.txt" file into a data frame.

 *features <- read.table("features.txt", header = FALSE,stringsAsFactors=FALSE)*

--Looking for the features containing mean() and std() in the second column.
+- Looking for the features containing mean() and std() in the second column.
 The escape "\\" is needed for the parenthesis "()"

 *feat_mean <- features[grep("mean\\(", features$V2),]*